linode/docs/docs/web-servers/apache/how-to-install-and-configure-fastcgi-and-php-fpm-on-centos-8/index.md

     {{< file "/etc/php-fpm.d/example.com.conf" >}}
 ; Start a new pool named 'www'.
-; the variable $pool can we used in any directive and will be replaced by the ; pool name ('www' here)
+; the variable $pool can be used in any directive and will be replaced by the ; pool name ('www' here)
 [example.com]